 - Taste: Bold, cheesy, and zesty Tex-Mex flavor.

-- One-Pot: Less mess and easy cleanup.
+- One-Pot: Less mess and easy cleanup, just like my creamy chicken noodle soup recipe!

 - Hearty: Packed with black beans, corn and tender chicken.